Gonaochai/Gonaochai/README.md

 - 👀 I’m interested in all new things
 - 🌱 I’m currently learning CS50
 - 💞️ I’m looking to collaborate on a educational software project
-- 📫 How to reach me ...leave me a message!
+- 📫 How to reach me ...skype, discord and leave me a message!